sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 8. Inspect and reject the components.
 Note that components should NOT be rejected before the second ICA, but after.

-(\*) After closing the main ICA rejection window, select <font color=brown>Tools > Reject data using ICA > Export marks to data rejection</font> and then <font color=brown>Tools > Reject data epochs > Reject by inspection</font> to visualize data epochs marked for rejection using ICA component activities.
+(\*) After closing the main ICA rejection window, select <span style="color: brown">Tools → Reject data using ICA → Export marks to data rejection</span> and then
+ <span style="color: brown">Tools → Reject data epochs → Reject by inspection</span> to visualize data epochs marked for rejection using ICA component activities.